Pansu pullback and rigidity of mappings between Carnot groups: Complexified Carnot groups

 We exhibit an abundance of global contact diffeomorphisms $\H_n^\C\ra\H_n^\C$, and in particular, an abundance of local contact diffeomorphisms.
-Note that the local assertion follows from the work of Ottazzi-Warhurst, since the complex Heisenberg groups are not rigid.
+Note that the local assertion follows from the work of Ottazzi-Warhurst, since the complex Heisenberg groups are nonrigid in the sense of \cite{ottazzi_warhurst}.